-The research described in this paper has benefited greatly from the sponsorship of the U.S. Air Force Office of Scientific Research under Grant AFOSR F49620-95-1-0259, monitored by Scott Schreck.
-In the development of parallel implementations, we have been very fortunate to have the support of IBM and NASA through the Cooperative Research Agreement.
-We are also very grateful for the support of the McDonnell Douglas Corporation and the opportunity to experience at first hand the realities of an industrial project.
-Thanks go to Pradeep Raj of the Lockheed Martin Corporation for providing Fig. 4.
+The research described in this paper has benefited greatly from the sponsorship of the AFOSR under Grant Number AFOSR F49620-95-1-0259, monitored by Major Scott Schreck.
+In the development of parallel implementations we have been very fortunate to have the support of IBM and NASA through the Cooperative Research Agreement.
+We are also very grateful for the support of the McDonnell-Douglas Corporation and the opportunity to experience at first hand the realities of an industrial project.